DevXT-LLC/ezlocalai/README.md

+# Local-LLM

-# llamacpp-server in Docker with OpenAI Style Endpoints
+Local-LLM is a llama.cpp server in Docker with OpenAI Style Endpoints.

-This llamacpp server comes equipped with the OpenAI style endpoints that most software is familiar with.
+This server comes equipped with the OpenAI style endpoints that most software is familiar with.
 It will allow you to start it with a `MODEL_URL` defined in the `.env` file instead of needing to manually go to Hugging Face and download the model on the server.

 TheBloke sticks to the same naming convention for his models, so you can just use the model repository name like `TheBloke/Mistral-7B-OpenOrca-GGUF` and it will automatically download the model from Hugging Face.
 If the model repositories are not in the format he uses, you can use the full URL to the model of the download link like `https://huggingface.co/TheBloke/Mistral-7B-OpenOrca-GGUF/resolve/main/mistral.7b.q5_k_s.gguf` and it will download the quantized model from Hugging Face.